 The Limited trim level upgrades the driver’s blind spot mirror with a full-fledged blind spot detection system—complete with rear cross-traffic alert and lane change assist.
 On the Limited 2.0T, Hyundai enhances the rearview camera with rear parking sensors, and adds advanced safety features like automatic emergency braking and lane departure warning.

 How to Calculate The Dealer Cost of a Hyundai Sonata

 - Example: Base Hyundai Sonata invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here)

-Note: All Hyundai Sonata Prices above are approximate amounts.
+Note: All Hyundai Sonata MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.